 Horizon scanning: developing a sustainable vision for The Urban Tech Republic

 Boasting an unrivalled location only 15 minutes from the centre of the city, The Urban Tech Republic will be a place where ideas take flight.
 Under our cities advisory service, Arup’s Foresight team held a range of workshops and meetings to help the client develop a sustainable vision for the area.
 The team distilled some key themes around green infrastructure, urban water management and the use of digital technologies among others.

-This unique collaboration enabled us to accelerate sustainable and digital urban innovation and inspire cities around the world to improve the life of people. ”Martin Pauli Leader Foresight Advisory Business, Arup Germany Talk to Martin
+This unique collaboration enabled us to accelerate sustainable and digital urban innovation and inspire cities around the world to improve the life of people. ”Martin Pauli Leader Foresight Consulting, Arup Germany Talk to Martin

 Green infrastructure fosters healthier living